voicegain/platform/PRIVACY.md

 - Solicit support for the Site and our application.

-# USE OF YOUR CUSTOMERS INFORMATION (AUDIO DERIVED CUSTOMER DATA)
+# USE OF YOUR CUSTOMERS INFORMATION

-This section describes how Voicegain may strictly and narrowly use Audio Derived Customer Data
+This section describes how Voicegain may strictly and narrowly use your Customers Information (i.e Audio Derived Customer Data)

 - Assist law enforcement and respond to subpoena.
 - Enforce legal terms that govern our services.